opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 ### Sink : OpenSearch

 As you must have noticed in the architecture, we utilize OpenSearch to ship to and store traces.
 [Opensearch](https://aws.amazon.com/blogs/opensource/introducing-opensearch/) is a community-driven, open source fork of Elasticsearch and Kibana.
 This project includes OpenSearch (derived from Elasticsearch 7.10.2) and OpenSearch Dashboards (derived from Kibana 7.10.2).
-Additionally, the OpenSearch project is the new home for previous distribution of Elasticsearch (Open Distro for Elasticsearch)
+Additionally, the OpenSearch project is the new home for the previous distribution of Elasticsearch (Open Distro for Elasticsearch)

 OpenSearch makes an excellent choice for storing and searching trace data, along with other observability data due to its fast search capabilities and horizontal scalability.

 <img src="../assets/media/blog-images/2021-12-02-distributed-tracing-pipeline-with-opentelemetry/tracing_step3.png" align="center" >

 Jaeger collector and Data Prepper can be configured to ship traces to the same OpenSearch.
+Both deployments create their indexes with a mutually exclusive prefix for name.
+OpenSearch can be configured with index patterns to create seperate views:
+- Jaeger : `jaeger-span*`
+- Trace Analytics : `otel-v1-apm-span*`

-Both deployments create their own index with a mutually exclusive prefix for index name.
-The OpenSearch can be configured with index patterns to create two views, one for Jaeger traces and the other for OTEL traces.
-Trace analytics and Jaeger UI (Query component) are configured to analyze their own indexes based on prefix and do not collide with each other.
-This allows for a single OpenSearch with multiple data formats existing side by side.
+Trace analytics and Jaeger UI (Query component) are configured to analyze their indexes based on prefix and do not collide with each other.
+This allows for a single OpenSearch service with multiple data formats existing side by side.

 ### Step 4 : Visualization